-The information, phone numbers, and web addresses in this guide were correct at the time of printing.
+The information in this booklet describes the Medicare program at the time this booklet was printed.
 Changes may occur after printing.
-To get the most up-to-date information and Medicare phone numbers, visit Medicare.gov, or call 1-800-MEDICARE (1-800-633-4227).
+Visit Medicare.gov, or call 1-800-MEDICARE (1-800-633-4227) to get the most current information.
 TTY users should call 1-877-486-2048.

-The "2014 Choosing a Medigap Policy: A Guide to Health Insurance for People with Medicare" isn't a legal document.
+The "2016 Choosing a Medigap Policy: A Guide to Health Insurance for People with Medicare" isn't a legal document.
 Official Medicare Program legal guidance is contained in the relevant statutes, regulations, and rulings.

-Section 1: Medicare Basics 5 A brief look at Medicare 6 Section 2: Medigap Basics 9 What's a Medigap policy?
-What Medigap policies cover What Medigap policies don't cover.
-Types of coverage that are NOT Medigap policies What types of Medigap policies can insurance .
-10 .
-12 .
-12 companies sell? .
-13 I'm first eligible?
+Section 1: Medicare Basics 5

+A brief look at Medicare

+The different parts of Medicare 6

+Your Medicare coverage choices at a glance 7

+Medicare and the Health Insurance Marketplace 8

+Section 2: Medigap Basics 9

+What's a Medigap policy?
+9

+What Medigap policies cover 10

+What Medigap policies don't cover 12

+Types of coverage that are NOT Medigap policies 12

+What types of Medigap policies can insurance companies sell?
+12

+What do I need to know if I want to buy a Medigap policy?
+13

+When's the best time to buy a Medigap policy?

+Why is it important to buy a Medigap policy when I'm first eligible?

 How do insurance companies set prices for Medigap policies?

-What this pricing may mean for you Comparing Medigap costs What's Medicare SELECT?
-How does Medigap help pay my Medicare Part B bills? .
-17 .
-18 .
-19 .
-20 Section 3: Your Right to Buy a Medigap Policy 21 What are guaranteed issue rights? .
-21 Section 4: Steps to Buying a Medigap Policy 25 Step-by-step guide to buying a Medigap policy .
-25 Section 5: For People Who Already Have a Medigap Policy 31 Switching Medigap policies .
-36
+What this pricing may mean for you

+Comparing Medigap costs

+What's Medicare SELECT?

+How does Medigap help pay my Medicare Part B bills?
+20

+Section 3: Your Right to Buy a Medigap Policy 21

+What are guaranteed issue rights?
+21

+When do I have guaranteed issue rights?
+21

+Can I buy a Medigap policy if I lose my health care coverage?
+24

+Section 4: Steps to Buying a Medigap Policy 25

+Step-by-step guide to buying a Medigap policy 25

+Section 5: If You Already Have a Medigap Policy 31

+Switching Medigap policies 32

+Losing Medigap coverage

+Medigap policies and Medicare prescription drug coverage